Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 Also note that Jac's import system uses Python's `.` and `..` syntax for path specification in both jac and py style imports.
 This allows for consistency with existing Python syntax and understanding, and provides a seamless transition for developers familiar with Python's import system.

 However, an important distinction lies in the elimination of wildcard imports like `from .mylib import *`, and its replacement with the `include` keyword.
 We view wildcarding as an issue of how to handle name visibility during standard imports.
 When a developer writes `include:jac .myjac;` or `include:py .mypy`, all element names within 'myjac' or 'mypy' are implicitly made available in the encompassing module.
 For instance, if an object named `Obj` exists within the included module, a developer can refer to `Obj` directly as `Obj` without the need to prefix it with `myjac.Obj`.
+Note however that the semantics of include are the same as import otherwise and do not behave like C/C++ includes.
+That is to mean a module is "executed" upon an include as with an import.

 This introduction of `include` alongside `import` promotes ease of use and cleaner syntax when dealing with imported modules.
 This nuanced flexibility aligns with Jac's philosophy of providing explicit and intentional programming syntax while still maintaining the familiarity of Python conventions.

 #### Minimal Code Example